 While he’s probably one of the biggest stars in the world right now, he’s still touchable.
 You can still have a good conversation with him.

 MMS: You have a B.S. in Psychology, a Master’s in Statistics, and a Ph.D. in Economics.
-Who in the film industry does that?
+Why is education so important to you?